-- In Chris Ryan's Strike Back the team are shown flying in a Huey, despite the fact that the British military favor the Westland Lynx.
+- Chris Ryan's Strike Back: The team are shown flying in a Huey, despite the fact that the British military favor the Westland Lynx.
 Certainly they've never deployed them in Iraq, where the show is set.

-- In Combat Hospital, the primary MEDEVAC helicopter for the Kandahar Airfield Role 3 is some kind of Huey.
+- Combat Hospital: The primary MEDEVAC helicopter for the Kandahar Airfield Role 3 is some kind of Huey.
 While the Canadian Forces continue to use Twin Hueys, at least one pilot for the helo is American, and the characters most commonly using on the helo are US Air Force Pararescuemen, who would not be using Hueys.

-- Variant in Magnum, P.I.: the "experimental attack helicopter" that a Brainwashed and Crazy T.C. steals in one episode is clearly a Hughes 500D with guns and rockets stuck on it.
+- Magnum, P.I.: Variant of the trope: the "experimental attack helicopter" that a Brainwashed and Crazy T.C. steals in one episode is clearly a Hughes 500D with guns and rockets stuck on it.
 Amusingly enough, the 500D is the same chopper T.C. flies in his day job.
 One wonders why he didn't notice.

-- In The Walking Dead, despite taking place in the mid-2000s, the US Army is only seen employing Hueys.
+- The Walking Dead: Despite taking place in the mid-2000s, the US Army is only seen employing Hueys.

 - In spite of its otherwise high-tech setting, the only US military helicopters ever to appear on Transformers Prime are Hueys.
 For example, Agent Fowler flies one twice, in spite of also having access to the cutting edge F-35 Lightning II jet.
 Weirdly, though, the Hueys on the show seem to be some kind of fictional gunship variant that mounts the M230 chaingun from the Apache.